 Tel Aviv and its Palestinian Localities

-Scroll down for informations about them.
+Scroll down for information about them.

 Click on the map to enlarge it.

-The village was established at the estuary of al-’Auja River (named Hayarkon in Israel) by Abu Jbara beduin family in the middle of the 19th century.
+The village was established at the estuary of al-’Auja River (named Hayarkon in Israel) by the Abu Jbara beduin family in the middle of the 19th century.
 In 2010, after a long legal struggle, Tel Aviv Municipality evacuated the last resident of the village, Reuven Mizrahi.
 He was the son of an Arab father who converted to Judaism and married a Jewish woman.

-It was a small neighborhood between Manshiyya and Jaffa, right on the sea shore.
+It was a small neighborhood between Manshiyya and Jaffa, right on the seashore.